-- 25. Except where otherwise provided in this Prudential Standard, all outsourcing arrangements must be contained in a documented legally binding agreement.
-The agreement must be signed by all parties to it before the outsourcing arrangement commences.

-- 26. At a minimum, the agreement (including arrangements with related bodies corporate) must address the following matters:

-- (a) the scope of the arrangement and services to be supplied;

-- (b) commencement and end dates;

-- (c) review provisions;

-- (d) pricing and fee structure;

-- (e) service levels and performance requirements;
+- 25.29.
+Except where otherwise provided in this Prudential Standard, all each outsourcing arrangements must be contained in a documented legally binding agreement.
+The agreement must be signed by all parties to it before the outsourcing arrangement commences. - 26.30.
+At a minimum, the agreement (including arrangements with related bodies corporate) must address the following matters: - (a) the scope of the arrangement and services to be supplied; - (b) commencement and end dates; - (c) review provisions; - (d) pricing and fee structure; - (e) service levels and performance requirements;

-- (f) audit and monitoring procedures;

-- (g) business continuity management;

-- (h) confidentiality, privacy and security of information;

-- (i) default arrangements and termination provisions;

-- (j) dispute resolution arrangements;

-- (k) liability and indemnity;

-- (l) sub-contracting;

-- (m) insurance; and

-- (n) to the extent applicable, offshoring arrangements (including through sub-contracting). - 27.
-A regulated institution that outsources a material business activity must ensure that its outsourcing agreement includes an indemnity to the effect that any subcontracting by a third-party service provider of the outsourced function will be the responsibility of the third-party service provider, including liability for any failure on the part of the sub-contractor. - 28.
-The requirements in paragraph 25 do not apply to an outsourcing arrangement with a related body corporate unless: - (a) after having consulted with the regulated institution, APRA notifies the regulated institution, in writing, that the outsourcing arrangement must be evidenced by a documented legally binding agreement; - (b) another prudential standard requires the arrangement to be undertaken under a documented legally binding agreement; or - (c) in the case of a general insurer, the outsourcing arrangement is between a Category D insurer8 and a related body corporate. - 29.
-Where a foreign ADI, Category C insurer or EFLIC enters into an outsourcing arrangement with its head office, the requirements of subparagraph 24(d) and 25 do not apply. - 30.
-Where a regulated institution enters into an outsourcing agreement as a result of an unexpected extreme event that results in: - (a) the regulated institution invoking its Business Continuity Plan9; or - (b) the sudden financial or operational failure of an existing service provider, then paragraphs 23 to 28 inclusive, 34 and 35 need be complied with only to the extent that is reasonably possible having regard to the nature of the extreme event.
-The regulated institution must notify APRA as soon as practicable of any such outsourcing arrangement.
+- (f) the form in which the data is to be kept and clear provisions identifying ownership and control of the data; - (e)(g)reporting requirements, including content and frequency of reporting; - (f)(h) audit and monitoring procedures; - (g)(i) business continuity management; - (h)(j) confidentiality, privacy and security of information; - (i)(k) default arrangements and termination provisions; - (i)(1) dispute resolution arrangements; - (k)(m) liability and indemnity; - (1)(n) sub-contracting; - (m)(o) insurance; and - (n)(p) to the extent applicable, offshoring arrangements (including through subcontracting). - 27.31.
+An APRA-regulated institution that outsources a material business activity must ensure that its outsourcing agreement includes an indemnity to the effect that any sub-contracting by a third-party service provider of the outsourced function will be the responsibility of the third-party service provider, including liability for any failure on the part of the sub-contractor. - 28.32.
+The requirements in paragraph 29 do not apply to an outsourcing arrangement with a related body corporate unless: - (a) after having consulted with the APRA-regulated institution, APRA notifies the regulated institution, in writing, that the outsourcing arrangement must be evidenced by a documented legally binding agreement; - (b) another prudential standard requires the arrangement to be undertaken under a documented legally binding agreement; or - (c) in the case of a general insurer, the outsourcing arrangement is between a Category D insurer10 and a related body corporate. - 33.
+Where a foreign ADI, Category C insurer or EFLIC enters into an outsourcing arrangement with its head office, the requirements of subparagraph 28(d) and 29 do not apply. - 34.
+Where: